Rev. Al Sharpton Plans To Visit Jailed Meek Mill, Fight For New Hearing

 Former San Francisco 49ers quarterback Colin Kaepernick, who has become a symbol of racial injustice at the hands of law enforcement, has also spoke out on behalf of the rapper.

 “Sadly, there are Black folks going through the same radicalized injustice(s) within the justice system that Meek Mill has experienced for over a decade EVERY SINGLE DAY,” he tweeted.
-“This requires more than just gradual reform in laws—It requires a swift overhaul.”
+“This requires more than just gradual reform in laws — It requires a swift overhaul.”

 [Featured Image by Rick Diamond/Getty Images]